-Since both CLLs and ERGMs are generalized linear models, it would be natural to expect that models in one class would have an explicit representation in the other.
+Since both CLLs and ERG models are generalized linear models, it would be natural to expect that models in one class would have an explicit representation in the other.
 However, non-saturated models from each class that appear comparable in terms of predictors in fact yield different outcomes.
 Intuitively, this is because non-saturated ERGM use information from the non-tie layer to fit values in the tie layer, and vice versa.
-The CLL ignores the information in the non-tie layer, so in general a non-saturated ERGM will result in different fitted cell values than any CLL.
+The CLL ignores the information in the non-tie layer, so in general a non-saturated ERG model will result in different fitted cell values than any CLL.

-Unconditional loglinear models (ULLs), which form a bridge between the CLL and the ERGM, help to make this clearer.
-The ULL does not condition on the presence of a tie, it considers all three dimensions (A,B,Y) as predictors with cell counts or probabilities as outcome.
+Unconditional loglinear models (ULLs), which form a bridge between the CLL and the ERG model, help to make this clearer.
+The ULL does not condition on the presence of a tie, but rather considers all three dimensions (A,B,Y) as predictors with cell counts or probabilities as outcome.
 The saturated ULL [ABY] is represented as: